At STOP T1D, we know that early detection leads to better outcomes.

 LEARNING OBJECTIVES

-Upon completing this course, health care providers should be able to:
+Upon completing this course, health care providers will have improved ability to:

 Pathophysiology and Natural History of Type 1 Diabetes